Award ceremony

 Then the Piefke saga.
 Incidentally, the impetus came from two Piefkes.
 You didn't actually know what they wanted from you at first.
 But your vision got an entire country talking.

 You left your home country - for Ireland.
-With Anna and Chryseldis, but at some point you realized in your favourite pub that you were losing the German language, the language you write in and the language you want to think in.
+With Anna and Chryseldis, but at some point you realized in your favourite pub that you were losing the German language, the language in which you write and in which you want to think.
 And in the pub, far beyond the traffic junction of Jenbach, you're shot.
 You have to go back.

 Your stops with your wife Agnes via Ravelsbach, Kaltern, Schwaz to Rohrbach an der Lafnitz.
 Always on the road in search of new happiness, longing for encounters and exchange.